How To Detect and Remove the Chrome.exe Virus

 3. Delete corrupted files

 Your antivirus will automatically quarantine the virus’s files.
-Many will also delete them, but if yours doesn’t, then you may want to find a malware removal tool that works with your operating system.
-For example, Malwarebytes works with both Mac and Windows operating systems, making it a good option for you if your household has devices running both.
+Many will also delete them, but if yours doesn’t, you may want to find a malware removal tool compatible with your operating system.
+For example, Malwarebytes works on both Mac and Windows, making it a good option if your household has devices running both.

 These solutions usually delete all the corrupted files for you.
 For example, in Malwarebytes, you would see this type of report: